 Contact-free vegetarian meals will be delivered to your cabin three times per day, and coffee, tea, and snacks will be available in your cabin’s kitchen.
 You may also bring your own snacks with you.
 In addition to your private cabin, you will also have full access to the grounds, trails, meditation hall (limited capacity), and outdoor dining spaces.

-Register for a cabin on the Big Bear Retreat Center website HERE.
+Join the waitlist for a cabin on the Big Bear Retreat Center website HERE.

 (Arrive 2/18/2021, Depart 2/25/2021)